 Discover Opportunities to Support New Teachers

-Overview of the Virtual Instructional Coach and Building Mentor Program offers the following comprehensive supports:
+The Illinois Virtual Instructional Coach and Building Mentor Program offers the following comprehensive supports:

-- A virtual instructional coach, certified in the same area of instruction, who is trained to provide support to beginning teachers and clinicians regarding effective practices for online instruction, social-emotional learning, and trauma-informed practices;
+- A virtual instructional coach, certified in the same area of instruction, who is trained to provide support for beginning teachers in instructional practices (including virtual instruction), social-emotional learning, and trauma-informed practices;

-- Trained in-building mentor with the sole responsibility to make the teacher feel welcomed, supported and connected in their new school;
+- A trained and certified building mentor whose sole responsibility is to make the new teacher feel welcomed, supported, and connected in their new school;

-- Support and feedback through one-on-one and small group virtual coaching sessions organized around Charlotte Danielson’s Framework for Teaching Clusters.
+- Support and feedback via one-on-one and small group virtual coaching sessions.

 IEA Virtual Instructional Coach